-Western blot analysis of Hemaggutinin using recombinant seasonal Hemagglutinin (lanes A & B) and swine-origin Hemagglutinin (lanes C & D) with a Seasonal H1N1 Hemagglutinin polyclonal antibody (Product # PA5-20712) at 2 ug/mL (lanes A & C) and a Swine H1N1 Hemagglutinin polyclonal antibody (Product # PA5-20731) at 2 ug/mL (lanes B & D).
+Western blot analysis of Hemaggutinin using recombinant seasonal Hemagglutinin (lanes A and B) and swine-origin Hemagglutinin (lanes C and D) with a Seasonal H1N1 Hemagglutinin polyclonal antibody (Product # PA5-20712) at 2 ug/mL (lanes A and C) and a Swine H1N1 Hemagglutinin polyclonal antibody (Product # PA5-20731) at 2 ug/mL (lanes B and D).

 |Tested species reactivity||Virus|

 |Storage Conditions||Maintain refrigerated at 2-8°C for up to 3 months.
 For long term storage store at -20°C|

 * Suggested working dilutions are given as a guide only.
 It is recommended that the user titrate the product for use in their own experiment using appropriate negative and positive controls.

 This antibody detects a peptide sequence that differs from Product # PA5-20713 and PA5-20715, and can be used as a cognate pair with Product # PA5-20731.

 PA5-20712 can be used with blocking peptide PEP-0827.